ayushmansingh2711/schhool--docker-k8s/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/e08ca689-bbc3-49d0-940e-7c4ca52e6663) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

 Follow these steps: